lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step01e
     :alt: A screenshot of the results view in which the lightcurve date range has been limited

-**Light curve of the supernova over the limited date range, around the time of the presumed explosion**
+**Light curve of the supernova over the limited date range, around the time of the presumed explosion.**

 **Note:** A statistical analysis of the lightcurve (e.g., goodness-of-fit to a template; timeseries features) is currently not possible in the Portal, and should be done in the Notebook Aspect.